ArthurHwang/phiscal/README.md

 # phiscal
-A react native mobile application for current market statistics and news
+A react native mobile application for current market statistics and financial news